satya-thirumani/Nenu-Super-Woman/README.md

 - Equity Per Angel - Equity Per Angel
 - Deal has conditions - Deal has conditions or not?
 - Has Patents - Pitcher has Patents?
 1-yes, 0-no
+- Royalty deal - Deal has royalty or not?
 - Deepa Investment Amount - Deepa Investment Amount, in lakhs INR
 - Deepa Investment Equity - Deepa Investment Equity, in percentages
 - Deepa Debt Amount - Deepa Debt Amount, in lakhs INR